GregJns273/Curriculum/README.md

 # Curriculum
 Here I have a curriculum that combines FreeCodeCamp and Odin Project.
 Lessons will be done in order presented.
+After I've completed the course, I'll mark it here.

 FRONT-END
 - [x] FreeCodeCamp HTML5/CSS